 PROJECT LEADS

-Darren Kerr is Associate Professor of Sexual Cultures and Head of the Southampton Film and Television School at Solent University, Southampton UK.
+Darren Kerr is Associate Professor of Sexual Cultures and Head of the Bath School of Art, Film and Media at Bath Spa University, UK.
 His publications include Hard to Swallow: Hard-core Pornography on Screen (2012) and Tainted Love: Screening Sexual Perversion (2017).
 He is series co-editor of the Screening Sex book series for Edinburgh University Press, co-convenes the Screening Sex special interest group for the British Association for Film, Television and Screen Studies and a member of the editorial board for the journal Porn Studies.